whc2001/snapclient/README.md

  - wifi_interface : wifi provisoning and init code for wifi module and AP connection

-The snapclient functionanlity are implemented in a task included in main - but will be refactored to a component in near future.
+The snapclient functionanlity are implemented in a task included in main - but should be refactored to a component at some point.

 I did my own syncing implementation which is different than @jorgenkraghjakobsen's approach in the original repository, at least regarding syncing itself.
 I tried to